 You can see the successfully inserted pattern (highlighted in yellow).

-Step 4: Use the [Save Template] option in order to publish it to Dynamics 365.
+Step 4: Use the Save Template option to publish it to Dynamics 365.

 Test your template.
 If you need a brief introduction to test your template, please have a look here.